-Washington State passed legislation to enact licensing requirements for three classifications of ABA professional: Applied Behavior Analysts (ABAs), Licensed Assistant Behavior Analysts (LABAs), and Registered Behavior Technicians (RBTs®) when the governor signed Senate Bill 5488 into law in 2015.
+Washington State passed legislation to enact licensing requirements for three classifications of ABA professional: Applied Behavior Analysts (ABAs), Licensed Assistant Behavior Analysts (LABAs), and Certified Behavior Technicians (CBTs) when the governor signed Senate Bill 5488 into law in 2015.

 The law added a new chapter to the Washington Administrative Code, WAC 246-805, which took effect in July of 2017 to define licensing and regulation for the practice of applied behavior analysis.

-The code authorizes the Washington State Department of Health to oversee the licensing process.
+The code authorizes the Washington State Department of Health (DOH) to oversee the licensing process.

-The DOH Offers Two Paths to ABA Licensure in Washington
+The DOH Offers Three Paths to ABA Licensure in Washington

-Although there are technically two paths to becoming a licensed ABA in Washington, both require eventual certification as a Board Certified Behavior Analyst (BCBA®) through the Behavior Analyst Certification Board.
+Although there are technically three paths to becoming a licensed ABA in Washington, all basically require certification as a Board Certified Behavior Analyst (BCBA®) through the Behavior Analyst Certification Board.
 The only significant difference is the amount of detail you must provide with your application and whether or not your BCBA® is current.

 - If you do not currently hold BCBA® certification at the time of your application, you must have a graduate degree in an approved field, have 1,500 hours of supervised practice as part of your graduate program and/or independent fieldwork, provide proof of completing a minimum of 225 classroom hours of ABA courses, and have a passing score on the BCBA® exam.